 - Eases the pain.
 Cavities can be painful.
 The rotten part of the tooth is exposed to food particles and germs.
 Filling the cavity protects the damaged spot and minimizes the pain.

 - Simple procedure.
 Getting a cavity filled is a routine procedure with minimal discomfort being managed by local anesthetic and restoring a decayed tooth with a filling also reduces the chance of pain going forward and prevents further infection.

 - No extra upkeep.
 There is no special care required with fillings.
 They can be brushed just like normal teeth.
 They also don’t require any special dietary changes.
 Patients with fillings will barely notice the fillings are there.

 An untreated cavity can be painful and can lead to more severe dental issues, while a filling is a simple procedure that restores teeth to their normal function.
 When dealing with small cavities that are easily treated, dental fillings make the most sense.
-Dental fillings fix the problem before it spreads and allow the patient to resume their normal activities.
+Dental fillings fix the problem before it spreads and

 Types of Dental Fillings

 When people picture dental fillings, they probably think of metal fillings.
 Metal fillings used to be the most common type of fillings, but as dental technology has gotten more advanced that has changed.
 Most dentists now recommend fillings made of other materials.
 At Burke Dental we offer two types of fillings, Resin-Based Composite and Porcelain.
 We believe that these materials best suit our patient’s needs.